-Professor Robert Kielb, Director of Certificate Program, Associate Professor of the Practice of Mechanical Engineering and Materials Science
+Professor Kenneth C. Hall, Director of Certificate Program, Julian Francis Abele Distinguished Professor of Mechanical Engineering and Materials Science

 The Department of Mechanical Engineering and Materials Science offers the Studies and Opportunities in Aerospace Research (SOAR) graduate certificate.
 Students in MEMS graduate programs can expand their learning experience through this certificate.
-In research groups and courses, the program educates future leaders in engineering to enable the development of high performance and ultra-efficient aircraft, including drones and UAVs.
+In research groups and courses, the program educates future leaders in engineering to enable the development of high-performance and ultra-efficient aircraft, including drones and UAVs.
 Reduced emissions, noise, and vibration are also important goals for the program's team.
 The globally recognized faculty within the SOAR certificate program are experts in structures and dynamics, aerodynamics, acoustics, and mathematical and computational methods.
 This certificate is open to students in the MEMS Master of Engineering (MEng), Master of Science (MS), or PhD programs.